re-fort/run-snippets/README.md

 |setLocalStorage|array(Key and value to set to local storage)|

 When using the input form, you can refer to the value entered in the form `form.id`.
+You can refer to the value set in local storage `ls.key`.

 ### your_form.js
 |property|description|required|type|